CromwellCMS/Cromwell/system/README.md

 - Url - http://localhost:4128

 Next.js service, compiles and serves files of an active Theme and Plugins to end-users.
-Supposed to be started after Server service up and running.

 ### 3. Admin Panel
 - Path - system/admin-panel